Employment Law

 Does this sound familiar?
 You are a small business owner, facing a challenging situation with one of your long-term employees who over the past six months, you have noticed that their performance has noticeably declined resulting in complaints from clients and fellow employees alike.
 Despite taking the informal conversation approach and attempts at performance improvement plans, there has been no significant progress.
 Complicating matters, the employee has recently lodged a formal grievance against you alleging that your management style has…

-Hiring School Children and Interns: Maximising Summer Success
+Hiring School Children and Interns

 By Angela Clay / July 9, 2024